Yinnerston/Untitled-Gundam-Game/docs/dotnet/03_lessons_from_django.md

 - `DbSet` properties on the `DbContext` are added to the internal model --> Presents the collection of all entities in the context
   - So you don't have to manually add every entity to the model using `DbSet` as it finds them based on relationships between entities.
 However, it's best practice to expose a DbSet for each entity if you want to query on them.

+- Visual studio makes creating CRUD APIs very easy.
+Just define a model then create a scaffold item to controller
+  - Default CRUD create scaffold is vulnerable to overposting (changing form inputs to post to fields that should not be updated)
+  - Use [`TryUpdateModelAsync`](https://learn.microsoft.com/en-us/aspnet/core/data/ef-rp/crud?view=aspnetcore-7.0#tryupdatemodelasync) to stop overposting on Edit
+  - In MVC --> `Bind` attribute prevents overposting on create by limiting postable fields
+    - Note that BIND clears out existing fields that are not bound, so the `TryUpdateModel` --> `SaveChanges` method is recommended for edits

+Entity States: What records should be updated on `SaveChanges()`
+- `Added` state: Mapped to INSERT
+- `Unchanged` state: starting state
+- `Modified` state: Mapped to UPDATE
+- `Deleted` state: Mapped to DELETE
+- `Detached` state: Isn't tracked by db context

 ![EF Core Internal Model](imgs/ef-core-internal-model.PNG)